'Rick And Morty' Season 7's Shocking Ending Explained

 Most seasons of Rick and Morty end with an appearance from Mr Poopybutthole, and season 7 is no exception.
 But the way he appears this time around definitely comes as a surprise and even gives cause for concern.

-In the post-credits stinger, Mr Poopybutthole uses one of Rick’s stolen portal guns to visit a different version of himself in another reality, who is still happily married to his wife.
+In the post-credits stinger, Mr Poopybutthole uses one of Rick’s stolen portal guns to visit a different version of himself in another reality.
+This version is still happily married to his wife.

 And then, he throws the alternate doppelganger through a portal and takes his place.
 It turns out the split was a bit harder on him than we thought…

-The difference there, though, was that Rick and Morty didn’t hurt alternate versions of themselves.
+The difference, though, was that Rick and Morty didn’t hurt alternate versions of themselves.
 Instead, they visited a reality where two doppelgangers had just died, so they could easily slot themselves into a whole new family without anyone ever knowing.

 Speaking to TVLine after the finale, executive producer Steve Levy revealed that the team aren’t sure where this storyline will go just yet: “But it’s clear that Mr Poopybutthole has a screw loose and is very unwell.
 He’s not the hero we all thought he was at one point.”

-In the absence of Rick Prime, and with Evil Morty becoming an ally of sorts now, could Mr Poopybutthole become the show’s new Big Bad?
+In the absence of Rick Prime, and with Evil Morty becoming an ally of sorts, could Mr Poopybutthole become the show’s new Big Bad?

 Rick and Morty is rarely that straightforward, but it’s interesting to see this fan favourite wrestle with the same kind of worthlessness that Rick once did — and still does, but now to a lesser extent.